 Water should be boiling by now.
 Carefully (lest it splatter on your arms) drop the flattened gnocchi into the water.
 That will usually cool the water down to a simmer, but also lower heat so it is definitely at a very gentle simmer.
 Cover tightly and set a timer for exactly 10 minutes.
 DO NOT LIFT THE LID for this 10 minutes or the gnocchi will get what I call “packy” or dense/hard.
 When the timer goes off, remove lid and with a slotted spoon, gently lift and drain them off (I tap spoon on paper toweling) and then add to your sauce skillet.
 Stir gently once or twice and serve at once.
 Alternately, you can dip the gnocchi into a large, deep serving platter and spoon the sauce over them if you prefer.

-NUTRITIONAL INFO: Makes 8 cups of soup, each cup contains:
+NUTRITIONAL INFO: Makes 5 servings (about 1c. each), each contains:

 377 cals. , 33g fat, 9.16g carbs, 4.1g fiber, 5.1g NET CARBS, 12.3g protein, 475 mg sodium